 \section{Introduction}

 Understanding the origin of the mass is an important question in modern physics.
 Among others, the Higgs mechanism provides a mechanism to explain the mass generation of gauge fields, such as the massive gauge bosons $W^{\pm}$ and $Z^0$ mediating the weak interaction and massive photons in superconductivity.
 One prototype model of this mechanism is the Abelian Higgs model, where a $\U(1)$ gauge field becomes massive by eating a would-be Nambu-Goldstone (NG) boson.
-The mass generation can also be described in terms of a low-energy effective theory with the photon and NG boson, called the St\"uckelberg theory~\cite{Stueckelberg:1957zz}.
+The mass generation can also be described in terms of a low-energy effective theory with the photon and NG boson, called the Stueckelberg theory~\cite{Stueckelberg:1957zz}.

 However, the Higgs mechanism is not a unique mechanism of the mass generation of gauge fields.
-In particular, it has been recently shown that photons can acquire a mass gap in $(3+1)$ dimensions even without the conventional Higgs mechanism: in the axion electrodynamics in the presence of background fields, such as a spatially varying axion field~\cite{Yamamoto:2015maz, Ozaki:2016vwu} or an external magnetic field~\cite{Sogabe:2019gif,Brauner:2017uiu}, one of the helicity states of the photons acquire a mass gap, while the other is gapless with the quadratic dispersion relation.
-One can ask a possible universal description explaining both of the Higgs mechanism and this helicity-dependent mass generation without the Higgs field.
+In particular, it has been recently shown that photons can acquire a mass gap in $(3+1)$ dimensions even without the conventional Higgs mechanism: in the axion electrodynamics in the presence of background fields, such as a spatially varying axion field~\cite{Yamamoto:2015maz, Ozaki:2016vwu} or an external magnetic field~\cite{Sogabe:2019gif,Brauner:2017uiu}, one of the helicity states of the photons acquires a mass gap, while the other is gapless with the quadratic dispersion relation.
+One can ask for a possible universal description explaining both the Higgs mechanism and this helicity-dependent mass generation without the Higgs field.

-One such possibility is the mass generation due to a topological coupling of a 1-form gauge field and a $(D-2)$-form gauge field in $D$-dimensional spacetime~\cite{Maldacena:2001ss}.
+One such possibility is the mass generation due to a topological coupling of a one-form gauge field and a $(D-2)$-form gauge field in $D$-dimensional spacetime~\cite{Maldacena:2001ss}.
 Here, ``topological'' means that it does not depend on the metric of the spacetime.
 Examples in this class of theories include the $BF$ theory~\cite{Horowitz:1989ng,Blau:1989dh,Allen:1990gb} with kinetic terms in $(3+1)$ dimensions~\cite{Cremmer:1973mg,Davis:1988rw}, Maxwell-Chern-Simons theory in $(2+1)$ dimensions~\cite{Binegar:1981gv,Deser:1982vy,Deser:1981wh}, and axion electrodynamics in $(1+1)$ dimensions~\cite{Witten:1978bc,Aurilia:1980jz}.
-In particular, the St\"uckelberg theory in $D$ dimensions can be dualized to the 1-form and $(D-2)$-form gauge theories with the topological coupling~\cite{Cremmer:1973mg,Maldacena:2001ss}.
+In particular, the Stueckelberg theory in $D$ dimensions can be dualized to the one-form and $(D-2)$-form gauge theories with the topological coupling~\cite{Cremmer:1973mg,Maldacena:2001ss}.